gnudo/grecoman/README.md

 ## Usage

-Since it's still a beta version, there are a few missing warnings in the GUI when mistyping some things.
-Therefore note the following:
+For the most part the basic functionality has been debugged and usage should be straight-forward.
+The following knowledge should be enough for successfully running the application:

-* everything starts by loading a tif directory and selecting the location from where GRecoMan is running
+* everything starts by loading a tif directory and selecting the location from where GRecoMan is running (AFS or cons-2)
-* note that for running a full reconstruction you must also check the sinogram-creation box
+* if you want to have preview in Fiji, make sure to also activate the single instance listener in Fiji (Edit -> Options -> Misc. -> Run single..)
+* when reconstructing with the angles.txt file, place it into your sinogram-directory
 * on computers with newer OpenSSH versions (above 5.6), you cannot run the program from the terminal - just by double-clicking the Desktop-icon
+* zinger removal is not yet implemented

 ## Problems

-Bugs, problems, questions, wishes and remarks please indicate through [github issues](https://github.com/gnudo/grecoman/issues).
+Bugs, problems, questions, "new feature"-wishes and remarks please indicate through [github issues](https://github.com/gnudo/grecoman/issues).